 115th Congress: Significant Events and Issues

-When the 115th Congress convened on January 7 after the 2016 elections, Senators returned to a chamber with two more Democrats (Tammy Duckworth from Illinois and Maggie Hassan from New Hampshire) but still controlled by Republicans (52 Republicans, 46 Democrats, and 2 Independents who caucus with the Democrats).
+When the 115th Congress convened on January 7, 2017, Senators returned to a chamber with two more Democrats (Tammy Duckworth from Illinois and Maggie Hassan from New Hampshire) but still controlled by Republicans (52 Republicans, 46 Democrats, and 2 Independents who caucus with the Democrats).
 A staggering 102 judicial vacancies on the Article III courts awaited their attention.

-While delays are to be expected at the beginning of a new administration as cabinet positions are filled and vetting teams are assembled, filling the Supreme Court vacancy that arose during the previous Congress on February 13, 2016, as a result of the sudden death of Justice Scalia, trumped any action on lower court nominees during the first three months of the session.
+While delays were to be expected at the beginning of a new administration as cabinet positions are filled and vetting teams are assembled, filling the Supreme Court vacancy that arose during the previous Congress on February 13, 2016, as a result of the sudden death of Justice Scalia, “trumped” any action on lower court nominees during the first three months of the session.

 As background, On March 16, 2016, President Obama nominated Merrick Garland, Chief Judge of the U.S. Court of Appeals for the District of Columbia, to be Associate Justice of the U.S. Supreme Court.
 Even though there was widespread respect for Judge Garland among Democrats and Republicans alike, Majority Leader McConnell refused to take any action on the nominee, explaining in a short statement that “[t]he American people should have a voice in the selection of their next Supreme Court Justice.
 Therefore, this vacancy should not be filled until we have a new President.”
 Rather than relenting, Republican organizations prepared a list of potential Supreme Court nominees that Donald Trump endorsed and released in September 2016 while on the campaign trail.